 This article is aimed at bringing an awareness (to some extent) of the false notions of some of the critics of William Branham on the W.W.W.
 It does not seek to deal with every criticism written against William Branham for that will certainly take up many pages.
 As the contents of most webpages written against Branham are more or less similar (either sharing the same sources of information or reflecting each other’s views), references to only a few webpages will suffice to show the general misrepresentations and misinterpretations of Bro.
 Branham and his teachings.

 On the other hand, the denominational Christians, who know better than the Branhamites, choose to search out Branham’s "mistakes".
 Instead of seeking to understand the context of the message, they would nit-pick on his statements and highlight his "errors" so as to scare Christians away from him.
 They are quick to denounce him as a liar and a false prophet just because of some discrepancies in his words.
 An example is the "mysterious cloud" issue.
 I have read all the arguments about the CLOUD, the timing, the date, etc. One thing is clear, either that cloud was a part of the move of God in Branham's life and ministry or was not at all.
 If it was not, then Bro.
 Branham lied.
 Otherwise, the "time frame" controversy is just one of the many discrepancies caused by Bro.
 Branham's poor memory.
 (At times, I myself do suffer memory loss of certain important events in my life and of those around me.
 Some people have photographic memory, some do not and others are even worse off.)
-Finally, if the cloud had nothing to do with Branham, but was something that NASA or whoever had put up there in space (what a fantastic display!) — why was there the (Hofmann's) FACE OF CHRIST in it?
+Finally, if the cloud had nothing to do with Branham, but was something that NASA or whoever had put up there in space (what a fantastic display!) — why was there the outline of (Hofmann's) FACE OF CHRIST in it?
 Why did God put it there?
 (Some believe that the "FACE" was filled in.
 If so, by whom?
 A Branhamite?
 A Joker?)
 [And why are the Branhamites and the anti-Branham people so taken up with this CLOUD or even the Supernatural Light (halo above Branham's head) more than the Word of God?
 Why are there all the questions and arguments about the CLOUD?
 Such things are unprofitable and useless.
 Just get into THE WORD!]

 There are some people who make themselves the judge of William Branham and those who believe in his teachings.
 They would pass judgment on anyone who believes in him or his teachings even though the person is not a Branhamite.
 They would want the person to denounce Branham and to call Branham a false prophet.
 Such people are mostly former Branhamites themselves or those whose lives were badly affected by Branhamism.
 They are often filled with bitterness in their heart.
 From my experience with some of them, personally or through the mail, these people can be very "hostile" like most Branhamites.
 (One such man is John Kennah, a former Branhamite, who is set on destroying the Message of William Branham — http://people.delphiforums.com/JohnK63/home.htm.)
 Together with the Branhamites they are in the same boat — with each group rowing in a different direction.